lachrymator/RF-Score/rescoring/README.md

 Model 2
 -------

 Model 2 is a multiple linear regression model with the same functional form and cutoff as the Vina score.
-The denominator (1 + w6*Nrot) is moved to the left hand side, yielding the MLR equation z = e * (1 + w6*Nrot) = w1*gauss1 + w2*gauss2 + w3*repulsion + w4*hydrophobic + w5*hydrogenbonding.
+The denominator (1 + w6*Nrot) is moved to the left hand side, transforming the equation into z = e * (1 + w6*Nrot) = w1*gauss1 + w2*gauss2 + w3*repulsion + w4*hydrophobic + w5*hydrogenbonding.
 To find the optimal value of w6, 11 values are sampled from 0.01 to 0.03 with a step size of 0.002.
+The range [0.01, 0.03] is chosen because the optimal value of w6 always falls in it.

-It is separately trained on four training sets:
+This model is separately trained on four training sets:

 ### PDBbind v2004 refined set (N = 1091) minus PDBbind v2007 core set (N = 195)